wizbright/waybox/CONTRIBUTING.md

 Note: rules are made to be broken.
 Adjust or ignore any/all of these as you see fit, but be prepared to justify it to your peers.

-This was amended from [wlroots](https://github.com/swaywm/wlroots) for the most part
+This was amended from [wlroots](https://gitlab.freedesktop.org/wlroots/wlroots) for the most part.

 ## Pull Requests